College of Applied Health Sciences

 Transfer Credit

-When transferring credit from a community college, a student must earn at least 60 hours from UIC or another approved four-year college or university.
+When transferring credit from a community college, a student must also earn at least 60 hours from UIC or another approved four-year college or university.
 Students are obligated to report all work from other institutions once enrolled at UIC.

 Transfer Credit for Continuing Students